MyArtGallery

 Melbourne, Melbourne

-CAVES is a Melbourne-based contemporary art gallery located in the CBD on Swanston Street.
-The gallery exhibits emerging and established artists working across diverse contemporary practices, with a focus on painting, printmaking, and mixed media.
+CAVES is a contemporary art gallery in Melbourne's CBD on Swanston Street.
+It shows work from both upcoming and established artists who work across various mediums, with a focus on painting, printmaking, and mixed media.

 Contemporary